onier-cdm/signed-commits-testing/README.md

 error: gpg failed to sign the data
 fatal: failed to write commit object`

 Solution: Testing new commit after paste the gpg on github again.
+Try # 3